 Visit to the busy market in downtown Hargeisa for some evening shopping and people watching.

-Dinner and overnight in Hargeisa.
+Overnight in Hargeisa.

-Friday 17th May – Hargeisa/Laas Geel/Hargeisa
+Thursday 20th May – Laas Geel/Hargeisa

 Afternoon visit to Laas Geel, the most important rock art site in Africa.
-These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colors and well-preserved paintings are estimated to be around ten thousand years old.
+These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colours and well-preserved paintings are estimated to be around ten thousand years old.

 Make the 60km drive back to Hargeisa and spend the evening at your leisure.

 We will head to the most important port of Somaliland, Berbera.
-Upon our arrival, we will visit historical Ottoman Mosque and Ottoman houses.
+Upon our arrival, we will visit the historical Ottoman Mosque and Ottoman houses.

 We’ll take a short boat trip to go hunt for shipwrecks in the Gulf of Aden.